Towards a Quantitative Theory of Digraph-Based Complexes and its Applications in Brain Network Analysis: Directed Flag Complexes of Digraphs

 \begin{definition} A \textit{weighted abstract directed simplicial complex} is a pair $(\mathcal{X}, \widetilde{\omega})$ consisting of an abstract directed simplicial complex $\mathcal{X}$ and a function $\widetilde{\omega}: \mathcal{X} \rightarrow \mathcal{R}$, satisfying $\widetilde{\omega}(\tau) | \widetilde{\omega}(\sigma)$ whenever $\tau \subseteq \sigma$, where $\mathcal{R}$ is a commutative ring.
 Here, the convention $0/0 = 0$ is assumed. \end{definition}

-Furthermore, in previous chapters, all definitions associated with weighted digraphs only considered the weights of their edges, and nothing was said about the weight of their nodes.
+Furthermore, in previous chapters, all definitions associated with weighted digraphs only considered the weights of their edges, and nothing was said about the weights of their nodes.
 Nevertheless, in some contexts, a function that produces an edge-weight to node-weight transformation is needed.
-There are several ways to define such a function, thus, in what follows, we proposed an edge-to-node weight function.
+There are several ways to define such a function; thus, in what follows, we propose an edge-to-node weight function.

 \begin{definition} Let $G^{\omega} = (V, E, \omega)$ be a weighted digraph, where $ \omega: E \rightarrow \mathcal{R}$ is its edge-weight function, and $\mathcal{R}$ is a commutative ring.
 We define a \textit{node-weight function} $\tilde{\omega} : V \rightarrow \mathcal{R}$ based on the function $\omega$ as follows: